-- Guest 4: Michael Schindler, Senior Project Engineer, Member, and (Former) Vice President, Virginia Water Environment Association (VWEA) and (Former) President, Engineers for International Development (EfID), George Mason University; and Sharmin Hossain, Systems Engineering Student, George Mason University & Marketing Assistant, STAR-TIDES
+- Segment ‘4’: Michael Schindler, Senior Project Engineer, Member, and (Former) Vice President, Virginia Water Environment Association (VWEA) and (Former) President, Engineers for International Development (EfID), George Mason University; and Sharmin Hossain, Systems Engineering Student, George Mason University & Marketing Assistant, STAR-TIDES,.(In-Studio), Theme: “Outstanding Student Leaders Collaborating with STAR-TIDES Making Local and International “Best Practices” Impacts”.

 |Show 1Dr.
 Linton Wells, II||Show 2Melvin (Mel) Cordova|